ioc-fang/ioc-fanger/README.md

 -   `replace` (required): This is the string used to replace all instances to pattern specified by the `find` key
 -   `case_sensitive` (optional - boolean): If this is `true`, the pattern specified by the `find` key will be treated as case sensitive (it will only be replaced if the case is an exact match)
 -   `regex` (optional - boolean): If this is `true`, the pattern specified by the `find` key will be treated as a regex (it will not be escaped before use)

+## Other Helpful Projects

+If you are working with IOCs, you may find the [https://github.com/fhightower/ioc-finder](https://github.com/fhightower/ioc-finder) project helpful.
+It is a project designed to parse indicators of compromise from text (it uses grammars rather than regexes).

 ## Credits